OpenRTX/openrtx.github.io/ft2d.md

 H8SX is supported by a GCC 4.7 fork by Renesas, no Ghidra module exists.
 RX600 is supported by a GCC 8.3.0 fork by Renesas, a [Ghidra proc module](https://github.com/ballon-rouge/rx-proc-ghidra) is available.

+The two Renesas CPU communicate through a serial port, connected to the RXD6 and TXD6 ports of both processors.
+The RX630 (SUB) is responsible of managing the screen and the GPS module, while the H8SX (MAIN) is responsible for all the main radio features.

+The OpenRTX firmware will run on the MAIN CPU, with full multi-threading support, the SUB CPU will run a single OpenRTX-compatible firmware, which will fetch UI information from the serial port, plot it on the screen, read the data from the GPS module and send it back.
+All of this will be done in a single task, so that no RTOS is required on the SUB CPU.

 ## Memory mapping

 ### SUB